-We had lots of catching up to do.
+A dear friend visited me a while ago and we had lots of catching up to do.
 He asked about what I'd been doing, my business, what all this is about.
+Then, at some point, as I tried to piece my words together, he said:

 "Shadi, I get it – all the enlightenment talk, the awakening, the inner work, the remembrance, alignment.
 But how will it change my life?
 What are the benefits of going through something like that?
 Are you a better person now?
 Is your life easier?
 Have you been more productive?
 Because dude, I've got mortgages to pay, I have a family to provide for, I have deadlines to attend to.
 And I don't have time to chase things that won't have a measurable impact on my life."

+It took me a moment to answer.
 The truth is: yes.
 My life is better than it's ever been.
-The practical implications of what I underwent have been immense.
+The practical implications of what I lived through have been immense.
 Every single concern he voiced – the productivity, the ease, even being a "better person" – has transformed entirely for the better.
+But I struggled because his questions were still about what I do, about outcomes and measurable results.
+And what transformed about me wasn't what I do.
+It was what I am.
+It was about the state of being I am aligned with as I do what I do.

 Steve Jobs, in his Stanford commencement address back in 2005, said: